KumoCorp/kumomta/docs/userguide/configuration/sendingips.md

 !!!note
     Most users will be satisfied with using the policy helper shown above.
     This section and the remainder of this page is for more advanced users.
+    **The examples show here are illustrative: if all you intend is to copy and paste these into your configuration and use them as-is, we strongly recommend that you use the sources.lua module instead.**

 In KumoMTA, source IPs are described in an *Egress Source.* And Egress Source represents an object that can be used to send messages and is not attached to a